 To maintain adequate tissue oxygenation while minimizing cardiopulmonary work.

-69. What are the three specific clinical objectives for oxygen therapy?
+69. What are the three specific clinical objectives of oxygen therapy?

 (1) To correct documented or suspected acute hypoxemia, (2) to decrease the symptoms associated with chronic hypoxemia, and (3) to decrease the workload hypoxemia imposes on the cardiopulmonary system.